 But the next day, with the police firmly on the case and boosted by wide publicity, the black BMW with the distinctive HK8 plates was discovered in the abandoned building.
-Splashes of blood pointed to an attack and signs someone had tried to torch it, and soon after Ray was found bloodied and unconscious in a dark stairwell.
+Splashes of blood pointed to an attack and signs someone had tried to torch it, and Ray was quickly found bloodied and unconscious in a dark stairwell.

 He had been attacked with a knife, clump of wood and hammer or pick of some sort before his assailants tried to set fire to him.
 And then left him for dead.

 The injuries were so severe – fractured skull, jaw and cheekbone; gruesome bruising to the face and body and an eye pierced with some sort of sharp object – that doctors for a time did not expect him to survive.

 Retired police inspector Graham Bell worked on the inquiry and said in a Radio Live “cold case” interview last year it had all the hallmarks of organised crime, “a Mafia-style attack, teaching him a lesson”.